Committee on Special Education

 The referral process for preschool children begins with notification, to the LCS Special Education Director, of a child suspected of having a disability.
 This referral can be made by a variety of sources, including family members, doctors, and community agencies.

-School aged children are referred to the Student Support Team(SST) at the local school by parents, teachers, or other persons knowledgeable of the student's problems.
+School-aged children are referred to the Student Support Team(SST) at the local school by parents, teachers, or other persons who are knowledgeable about the students' problems.
 The SST may be composed of school personnel, the referring teacher, and the child's parents.
 The SST refers to Special Education after other alternatives have been attempted and proven unsuccessful in helping the child in the regular classroom setting.

 What are the different categories of Special Education?